AdobeXD/xd-to-flutter-plugin/adobe_xd/example/README.md

 ## Fonts
 Note that the font entries in the yaml are incomplete, and will generate warnings.
 This is to avoid distributing font files with this example.

+## Images
+The exported images may differ slightly (in size and dimensions).
+To avoid bloating the repo size, they are not committed unless there is a substantial change.